GeForce RTX 4060 vs GeForce RTX 3090

 GeForce RTX 3090:DLSS 2

-What this means: This dlss spec directly impacts features and capabilities for gpus.
+What this means: This dlss spec directly impacts rendering performance and VRAM capacity for graphics cards.
 The product with the higher value here will have an advantage in scenarios where this specification is the limiting factor.
 Consider whether this specific spec matters for your workload - not every spec difference affects every use case equally.

 VRAM